Beyond Lebesgue and Baire IV: Density topologies and a converse Steinhaus-Weil Theorem: Steinhaus-Weil-like properties

 To prove upper semicontinuity of $m_{K},$ fix $t\in G.$ For $\varepsilon >0$ , as $tK$ is compact, choose by outer regularity an open $U\supseteq tK$ with $\mu (U)<\mu (tK)+\varepsilon ;$ by the first assertion, there is an open ball $B_{\delta }$ at $1_{G}$ with $B_{\delta }tK\subseteq U$, and then $\mu (B_{\delta }(t)K)\leq \mu (U)<\mu (K)+\varepsilon .$ $\square $

-Of course, in a locally compact group $G$ and with $\mu $ a Haar measure, $ m_{K}$ is \textit{constant}.
-By Luzin's theorem, the restriction of $m_{K}$ to appropriate non-null subsets is (relatively) continuous; but of greater significance, as emerges in [BinO8], is a form of subcontinuity \textit{ relativized to a fixed sequence} $t_{n}\rightarrow 1_{G}$, linking the concept to Solecki's amenability at 1 [Sol2] (see \S 8.5), and the latter, like \textit{outright continuity at} $1_{G}$, yields the Steinhaus-Weil property.
-Regularity of measure also plays a part; it is likewise key in establishing in [Kom] the connection between the (wider) Steinhaus-Weil property concerning $AB^{-1}$ and \textit{metric transitivity }of measure (the co-negligibility/ `residuality' of $AD$ for dense $D$ cf. [Kuc, Th.
+Of course, in a locally compact group $G$ with Haar measure $\mu $, $m_{K}$ is \textit{constant}.
+By Luzin's theorem, the restriction of $m_{K}$ (for $ K\ $compact) to appropriate non-null subsets of $G$ is (relatively) continuous; but of greater significance, as emerges in [BinO9], is a form of subcontinuity \textit{relativized to a fixed sequence} $t_{n}\rightarrow 1_{G}$, linking the concept to Solecki's amenability at 1 [Sol2] (see \S 8.5), and the latter, like \textit{outright continuity at} $1_{G}$, yields the Steinhaus-Weil property (of non left-Haar null universally measurable sets).
+Regularity of measure also plays a part; it is likewise key in establishing in [Kom] the connection between the (wider) Steinhaus-Weil property concerning $AB^{-1}$ (for which see \S 6.9) and certain forms of \textit{metric transitivity }of measure (specifically, the co-negligibility/ `residuality' of $AD$ for any countable dense $D$ cf. [Kuc, Th.
 3.6.1], [CichKW, Ch.
-7]), and the related \textit{Sm\'{\i}tal property }(cf. [BarFN]).
+7]), known as the \textit{Sm\'{\i}tal property }([KucS], cf. [BarFN]).
 We begin with a